 In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) that will not be recognized as an inflow of resources (revenue) until that time.
+This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to a future period(s) and will not be recognized as an inflow of resources (revenue) until then.
 The General Fund reports unavailable revenue from grant receivables.
 Unavailable revenue arises only under the modified accrual basis of accounting and, accordingly, is reported only in the General Fund balance sheet.
+Deferred inflows for leases represent the lease revenues per lease agreements the Health Services expects to recognize in future periods.
+This inflow arises under both the modified and the full accrual basis of accounting and are reported in both the governmental funds balance sheet and the statement of net position.
 This unavailable revenue amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
 The Health Services also reports deferred inflows of resources associated with pension and OPEB.
 These inflows arise only under the full accrual basis of accounting and, accordingly, are reported only in the statement of net position.